How to Get a Kentucky Alcohol Server License: Updated Guide

 Start your certification today and take the next step in your alcohol service career!

-Get Trained at Your Convenience and Get Certified in Kentucky
+Get Certified at Your Convenience in Kentucky

-Whether you’re seeking convenience, affordability, or specialized training in Kentucky to be a bartender or an alcohol server, we are here to help.
+Whether you’re seeking convenience, affordability, or specialized certification in Kentucky to be a bartender or an alcohol server, we are here to help.
 With the government-approved Kentucky Alcohol Awareness Training by the Certification Experts, you can gain the skills and certification needed to provide safe and responsible alcohol service as a bartender or as an alcohol server.

 See more topics related to certifications in Kentucky: